 “We cannot not truly know God without knowing oneself and that we cannot truly know oneself without knowing God.” - John Calvin, The Institutes, 1.1.1

 Although our particular definitions and images of God may differ across cultural and religious boundaries, spiritual experience is universal: It is an encounter between our temporal self and a larger mysterious whole.
 Often it is experienced as a longing for something more, or perhaps through a desire which cannot be relieved by material or economic fulfillment.

 This longing may find its home in our questions and struggles with the meaning and purpose of life, an illness or tragedy we cannot explain, our perceived aloneness in the world, or our undeniable mortality.
 Spiritual experience seeks an awareness of God in that inner place where we are sustained when we are unable to sustain ourselves.
 Spirituality has to do with our unique, lived experience of God as it relates to the ideas about God given to us by our religious traditions.

 Deepening intimacy with God requires a person to look inward, upward, and outward, fostering experiential communion and union with God.
-As such, it is also an integral part of the continuing journey of becoming or personal spiritual formation.
-In the process of becoming conformed to the image of Christ, Scripture, knowledge, and understanding become tools to know God more intimately, rather than the end goal.
+As such, knowing ourselves and knowing God is an integral part of the continuing journey of “becoming.”
+St. Irenaeus wrote, “The glory of God is a fully alive human being.”
+Or as some faith traditions support, it is the process of becoming conformed to the image of Christ.